denoland/deno/std/signal/README.md

 # signal

-signal is a module used to capture and monitor OS signals
+signal is a module used to capture and monitor OS signals.

 # usage

-The following functions are exposed in `mod.ts`
+The following functions are exposed in `mod.ts`:

 ## signal